 The survey area is divided into primary and secondary strata.
 The survey primary strata correspond to geographical areas identified on the basis of logbook information on the distribution of the fishery (Carlsson et al. 2000).
 They are subdivided into four secondary (depth) strata at 150-200 m, 200-300 m, 300-400 m, and 400-600 m.
 When the survey was initiated, bathymetric information in Disko Bay, as well as offshore north of 69°30'N, did not support this depth stratification, and these regions were therefore originally subdivided into geographical substrata not based on depth.
-Depth data logged by the survey and other investigations eventually allowed these waters to be stratified on depth and a new geographical stratification with depth sub-strata was introduced in 2004 (Wieland and Kanneworff 2004).
+Depth data logged by the survey and other investigations eventually allowed these waters to be stratified on depth and a new geographical stratification with depth sub-strata was introduced in 2004 (Wieland and Kanneworff, 2004).
 At the same time, the geographical strata in the Canadian zone, formerly two, were merged into one.

-From 1988 through 1999, trawl stations were allocated to strata in proportion to stratum area, but since 2000 more stations have been allocated to strata where biomass variances have been high in previous years in order to improve the precision of the overall biomass estimate (Kingsley et al. 1999).
+From 1988 through 1999, trawl stations were allocated to strata in proportion to stratum area, but since 2000 more stations have been allocated to strata where biomass variances have been high in previous years in order to improve the precision of the overall biomass estimate (Kingsley et al., 1999).
 An exponential smoothing of previous years' stratum variances was applied in the allocation procedure, giving higher influence to the more recent years.
 Past variance data for Atlantic cod and Greenland halibut is also made available to the allocation procedure, which is now set to minimise a weighted combination of the expected survey precision for the three species.

 Generally the station layout is based on a division of the survey area into elements about 2 nautical miles square.
-Since 1999 survey stations have been positioned using 'buffered random' sampling, in which stations are placed randomly with the constraint that a minimum distance between them, which depends on station density within the stratum, must be observed (Kingsley et al. 2004).
+Since 1999 survey stations have been positioned using 'buffered random' sampling, in which stations are placed randomly with the constraint that a minimum distance between them, which depends on station density within the stratum, must be observed (Kingsley et al., 2004).

 From 1988 through 1998, survey designs were independent from year to year, stations being placed anew in the strata.
 Since 1999 about 50% of the stations included in the preceding year's design have been repeated as fixed stations in the following year, the others being placed, as before, using the buffered sampling rules.
-Catches are correlated from year to year by position, and fixing stations improves the ability of the survey to indicate year-to-year changes in stock size by inducing serial correlation in survey error (Kingsley 2001a).
+Catches are correlated from year to year by position, and fixing stations improves the ability of the survey to indicate year-to-year changes in stock size by inducing serial correlation in survey error (Kingsley, 2001a).

-In 2012, 187 stations were planned at depths between 150 and 600 m in the survey area, with 58 'extra' stations mapped and available to be included if time permitted.
-153 of the 187 planned stations and 33 'extra' stations were fished, together with 9 stations fished ad hoc.
-31 stations were reported as having been moved more than 2 n.mi. from the planned position, with a mean of 5.7 n.mi.; 18 of the 31 because of untrawlable bottom.
-Of the 195 stations fished, 193 provided usable data to the shrimp survey.
-In the course of the shrimp survey, 40 CTD casts were made along standard transects offshore and in Disko Bay and Vaigat.
+In 2013, 171 stations were planned at depths between 150 and 600 m in the survey area, with 63 'extra' stations mapped and available to be included if time permitted.
+143 of the 171 planned stations and 41 'extra' stations were fished.
+29 stations were reported as having been moved more than 2 n.mi. from the planned position, with a mean of

+3.1 n.mi.; 12 of the 29 because of untrawlable bottom.
+Of the 184 stations fished, 181 provided usable data to the shrimp survey.
+In the course of the shrimp survey, 36 CTD casts were made along standard transects offshore and in Disko Bay and Vaigat.